GeoARit/.github/profile/README.md

 ---

-## 🧬 The MetARverse (Semantic Life Layer)

-The **MetARverse** is not a game world.
-It’s a **semantic layer of human experience** — a structure where:

-- feelings
-- events
-- memories
-- preferences
-- interactions
-- and locations

-are encoded in a standardised, machine-readable way so an AI agent can develop *real* understanding rather than hallucinations.

-The MetARverse lets a user say:

-- “This place makes me feel calm.”
-- “I’m scared of deep water.”
-- “My happy memory happened right here.”

-And the system remembers — respectfully, privately, meaningfully.

-This is **not another Uncanny Valley platform**.
-This is technology built around *human truth*.

----

 ## 🗺️ Core Spatial Entities

 Below is a simple high-level relationship diagram showing the four key pillars of the GeoAR.it spatial layer: